AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-37-Phishing.md

 From an attacker's side, phishing requires minimal technical skill and can be launched at massive scale cheaply.
 A single successful phish can hand over credentials, deploy malware, or initiate financial fraud that bypasses all technical defenses entirely.

 From a defender's side, technical controls like email filtering, anti-spoofing protocols (SPF, DKIM, DMARC), and multi-factor authentication significantly reduce phishing impact.
 But the most important defense is user awareness — teaching people to slow down, verify sender identity, and never enter credentials on a page reached through an email link.

+## Key Terms
+- Phishing: impersonating a trusted entity to trick victims into revealing information or taking harmful actions
+- Lure: the convincing fake message or scenario the attacker creates to deceive the victim
+- Credential Harvesting: capturing usernames and passwords through fake login pages
+- SPF/DKIM/DMARC: email authentication protocols that help prevent email spoofing and impersonation
+- MFA (Multi-Factor Authentication): requiring a second factor beyond a password, significantly limiting the damage of stolen credentials